AndreWeiner/machine-learning-applied-to-cfd/README.md

 ## Introduction

 This repository contains examples of how to use machine learning (ML) algorithms in the field of computational fluid dynamics (CFD).
-ML algorithms may be applied in different steps during a CFD simulation:
+ML algorithms may be applied in different steps during a CFD-based study:

 - **pre-processing**, e.g. for geometry or mesh generation
 - **run-time**, e.g. as a dynamic boundary condition or as a subgrid-scale model